Johan Rudolph Thorbecke: In Ghent and Leiden (1824–1844)

-Originally a loyal supporter of the conservative government of William I, Thorbecke developed a more critical view of the government and indeed the autocratic system of government throughout the 1830s.
-His increasingly strong support for constitutional reform is shown in a series of essays he published from 1839 onward, starting with Aanteekening op de grondwet, literally "Annotation on the constitution".
-The climax of this series was Over het hedendaags staatsburgerschap, literally "On contemporary citizenship", published in 1844, in which he argued that universal suffrage would eventually be unavoidable.
+Originally a loyal supporter of the conservative government of King William I, Thorbecke developed a more critical view of the government and indeed the autocratic system of government throughout the 1830s.
+His increasingly strong support for constitutional reform is shown in a series of essays, starting with Aanteekening op de grondwet ("Annotation on the Constitution") in 1839.
+In this work, his first political treatise, he subjects the existing constitution and its application to a vigorous critique and calls for its revision.
+Aanteekeningen cemented Thorbecke's role as the leader of the charge for constitutional reform.
+The year after its release, the Provincial Council of South Holland elected Thorbecke to the extraordinary parliament tasked with reviewing the constitutional amendment which had become necessary after the Belgian secession.
+The amendment was tabled on 4 September 1840, and Thorbecke was among the seven members to vote against because it its lack of meaningful reforms.
+Even before the amendment was tabled, Thorbecke had published a draft constitution which was intended to demonstrate the practical feasibility of the ideas he had set out in his Aanteekeningen.
+The climax of this essay series was Over het hedendaags staatsburgerschap ("On Contemporary Citizenship"), published in 1844, in which he argued that universal suffrage would eventually be unavoidable.